 - Costly for small businesses with a large contacts database.

-GetResponse has four plans.
+GetResponse has five plans.

 Continuing our list of HubSpot competitors, we have Insightly next.

 Insightly combines project management, sales, and marketing into one platform.
-You can use these features with their marketing software:
+You can use these features with their marketing automation software:

 - Email tracking